lavantien/neovim/readme.md

 # vanilla and sane config for neovim

-giga minimal neovim config for programmers with sane defaults, native lsp, treesitter, and completion, with a modern touch of `oil`, `fzf-lua`, `fidget`, and `typst-preview`
+giga minimal neovim config for programmers with sane defaults, native lsp, treesitter, and completion, with a modern touch of `oil`, `fzf-lua`, `fidget`, `live-preview`, and `typst-preview`

 ![preview](./preview.png)